Russian Sleep Experiment: Myth or Fact https://github.com/blavity

 The Russian Sleep Experiment Story

-According to the story, scientists in the Soviet Union once developed a stimulant that they thought would allow soldiers to go without sleep for up to 30 days .
-They decided to use five prisoners as test subjects for their new gas, promising them their release after the test.
-They started pumping the gas in after locking the five men inside a hermetically sealed space.
+According to the story, scientists in the Soviet Union once developed a stimulant that they thought would allow soldiers to go without sleep for up to 30 days.
+Five prisoners kept in very poor conditions were used as test subjects for their new gas, having been promised their freedom after the test was completed.
+After the men were locked into a hermetically sealed space, the gas was pumped in.

 Their behavior was observed using two-way mirrors while their discussions were electronically recorded.
 Everything appeared to be fine for the first few days.
 But on the fifth day, the soldiers gradually started to show signs of stress.
-They stopped conversing and went into a state of paranoia, whispering into the microphones about one another.
+They stopped conversing and went into a state of paranoia, whispering into the microphones about one another in an attempt to win the trust of their captors.

 Outcomes

 The screaming started after nine days.
 Two restless inmates began running around the room, shouting so loudly that their vocal cords nearly ruptured.
 However, the sounds abruptly stopped, and the chamber was silent.
-Fearing the worse, the researchers decided to open the chamber.
+Fearing the worst, the researchers decided to open the chamber.
 The stimulant gas was replaced with fresh air on the fifteenth day.
-What they found was chaotic.
+What they found was horrifying.

 One of the inmates had died.
 The convicts had been horrifically mutilated, with flesh ripped off their bodies and stuffed down the drain.
 They refused to leave by force, striking back with a ferocity that none of the experts could have predicted.
 They fought vehemently against being removed and sedated; one even tore his muscles and ripped his bones apart in the process.